ChandSuma/UX-Identifying-and-Organizing-Problems/lecture_notes/lecture1.md

 Accelerators — unseen by the novice user — may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions.

+It's important that your product or service is friendly to both novice and experienced users, showing how to use a hotkey or shortcut, but still having a more user friendly way of accessing the feature.

+In Gmail, the settings are set to their recommended features, but if you need to do more or change them, you can click Advanced to change those.
+This avoids overwhelming new users while accomodating advanced users.

 Watch [3 min. video](https://www.nngroup.com/videos/flexibility-efficiency-use/) on Flexibility and Efficiency of Use.

 <br>

 ### 8: Aesthetic and minimalist design

 Dialogues should not contain information which is irrelevant or rarely needed.

 Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.

 Watch [2 min. video](https://www.nngroup.com/videos/aesthetic-and-minimalist-design/) on Aesthetic and Minimalist Design.